 Say hello and make some friends.
 Do not become the kind of neighbor that no one sees except for those rare times they come home late, rowdy and drunk.
 Remember, these are the persons close to you and would be the first one to respond should anything awry happen to you in your unit.
 So, instead of lounging around in your unit the entire day, go and get yourself out and introduce yourself to some friendly faces.
 You will never know, but you may just end up making lifelong friends.

 If you have bought the place from its previous owner, you will never know what sort of bug infestation the place used to have as it is not immediately obvious (considering the previous owner would want to impress and present it to you in the best light).
 The previous owner may be a neat freak, but that does not stop these little critters from taking up residence in vents and plumbing areas—especially if your unit is situated in an old tower.
 So, say bid those critters adios and call in the exterminator.

 Consider that although you may have successfully bought your first condo unit, turning it into your very own home is an integrated process of giving it personality, introducing things to it that are unique and personal to you and finally settling in.
-You have passed a significant milestone, now it is time for you to truly own it.
+You have passed a significant milestone; now it is time for you to own it indeed.